bytebrigade2006/Swasthya/README.md

-# स्वASTHYA – AI-Powered Medical Insurance Claim Assistant
+# सWASTHYA – AI-Powered Medical Insurance Claim Assistant

-स्वASTHYA is a web-based AI assistant designed to streamline and simplify the post-treatment medical insurance claim process.
+सWASTHYA is a web-based AI assistant designed to streamline and simplify the post-treatment medical insurance claim process.
 The platform leverages document automation, AI-driven analysis, and multilingual interaction to ensure an accessible, transparent, and user-friendly experience for patients navigating complex insurance claims.

 ## 🧠 Problem Statement